 Meet the team

-Jo has worked in animal welfare for the past 34 years at the Animal Health Trust.
+Jo has worked in animal welfare for the past 34 years at the Animal Health Trust as Ward Manager and Head of Rehabilitation.
 She has been practising hydrotherapy since 2005 after undergoing training with Hawksmoor and recently has been teaching it too.
 Jo has mentored many other hydrotherapists in her team over the years and holds level 3 certificates in hydrotherapy and a diploma in advanced treadmill.
-She is also a member (pending) of the Canine Hydrotherapy Association (CHA).
+She is also a member of the Canine Hydrotherapy Association (CHA).

 Jo has vast experience in treating all kinds of orthopaedic and neurological diseases along with age related conditions that can affect an animal’s lifestyle.